 This course will provide a broad overview of current work in psychology and neuroscience related to attention and working memory.
 We will discuss evidence for sharp capacity limits in an individual's ability to actively monitor and maintain information in an "online" mental state.
 Readings will be primarily based on original source articles from peer-reviewed journals, with a focus on behavioral and neural approaches for measuring and understanding these basic cognitive processes.

-Instructor(s): E. Vogel, E. Awh Terms Offered: Winter
+Instructor(s): E. Awh and E. Vogel Terms Offered: Winter

 Prerequisite(s): PQ: NSCI 20101 (Foundations of Neuroscience) is required for Neuroscience majors only.